No matter your skincare concern, there will be a The Ordinary product to help – from large pores to wrinkles, acne, redness and more

-Why we love it: Due to the presence of glycolic acid, this toner offers mild exfoliation for the skin.
+Due to the presence of glycolic acid, this toner offers mild exfoliation for the skin.
 In particular, it removes dead skin cells to give you fresher, brighter skin.

 It also improves skin texture to the point that if you’ve got scarring from acne, using this on a continued basis should help reduce it and make it less visible.

-This glycolic acid toner also contains ginseng root and aloe vera which gives you the radiance and soothing benefits with results being in as little as a week.
+This glycolic acid toner also contains ginseng root and aloe vera which gives you radiance and soothing benefits, with results being seen in as little as a week.

-Avoid: Your may notice an increase in skin sensitivity so avoid direct sun contact, and use an SPF product to avoid the chances of sunburn.
+Avoid: You may notice an increase in skin sensitivity so avoid direct sun contact and use an SPF product to avoid the chances of sunburn.
 Limit sun exposure while using this product for a week after while your skin adjusts.

-We explain more about the science of ageing in our How to prevent wrinkles guide but as we get older, our skin’s natural elasticity and structure drops and becomes weaker.
+We explain more about the science of ageing in our How to prevent wrinkles guide but as we get older, our skin’s natural elasticity and structure drop and becomes weaker.

 If exploring retinoid and retinol treatments feels like a minefield to you, we recommend you start with The Ordinary’s Granactive Retinoid 2% in Squalene.